 Stay Within State Regulations

 It is important for any employer to know that random drug-testing laws are not federally regulated.
 This means that it is actually up to each state to regulate the laws as they see fit.
-This is where the confusion sets in, because laws will vary from state to state.
-As the employer it will be your job to make sure that you are strictly adhering to state regulation.
+This is where the confusion sets in because laws will vary from state to state.
+As the employer, it will be your job to make sure that you are strictly adhering to state regulation.

 Always Get Proper Documentation

 One of the most important things about the random testing process is documentation.
-It will be within your best interests to ensure that you are documentation the entire process.
+It will be within your best interests to ensure that you are documentation of the entire process.
 Make sure that you are keeping track of the notifications, employee signatures and the test itself.

 Employees With Prescription Medications

 It is true that there are some employees that will probably rely on daily medications to combat certain mental or health issues..
 Maybe one of your employees has panic attacks and requires the use of medical marijuana.
-Maybe one of employees deals with depression and requires Xanax.
+Maybe one of the employees deals with depression and requires Xanax.

-What you need to know is that this does not exempt them from the process or offer them any special privileges.
+What you need to know is that this does not exempt them from the processor offer them any special privileges.
 If these individuals fail or refuse to take a test, you are within your legal rights to fire them, even if they can provide proof that a medical physician recommended these drugs for their daily activities.